Jerome-Pooh/GCP_Project_Jerome/Implement Load Balancing on Compute Engine/Set Up Network and Application Load Balancers/Readme.md

 ### Create a Firewall Rule

-Allow HTTP traffic on port 80:
+Allow HTTP traffic on port 80 to reach the VM instances:

 ```bash
 gcloud compute firewall-rules create www-firewall-network-lb \